 - a.
 The address or location of each housing unit, and whether unit is occupied or vacant.
 For purposes of the census, a housing unit is vacant if it is either without occupants or is temporarily occupied by persons whose usual place of residence is elsewhere.
 A unit from which the occupants are temporarily absent (on vacation etc.) is not considered a vacant unit.
 When listing vacant units do not include: - i.
 Dilapidated or derelict housing structures that are not considered fit for human habitation.
-These structures could have broken windows, missing doors or roof, collapsed walls, or extensive fire damage.
+These structures could have broken windows, missing doors or roof, collapsed walls, or extensive fire damage. - ii.
+Housing units being used solely for storage; recreational boats; tents, motor homes, travel trailers, and

-- ii.
-Housing units being used solely for storage; recreational boats; tents, motor homes, travel trailers, and - iii.
+- iii.
 New housing unit(s) under construction and units undergoing renovation. - iv.
 Offices, stores, churches, vacant lots, public buildings, or facilities unless a residential unit exists at that location.

-Large cities (population greater than 1,000) that choose to do a head count census must also indicate the structure type of each housing unit -- note whether each unit is a single family unit, duplex, apartment, trailer, or a live-aboard boat.
+Large municipalities, communities or reserve (population greater than 1,000) that choose to do a head count census must also indicate the structure type of each housing unit -- note whether each unit is a single family unit, duplex, apartment, trailer, or a live-aboard boat.
 See Attachment B for illustration of housing types.

 - b.
 A housing unit sequence number (#1, #2, #3 ... #100).
-Assign a number to each housing unit; it should correspond to the housing unit number marked on the city map. - c.
-List the name of the persons that consider the unit their "primary place of residence."
-(See definition below).
-List the first and last name of each resident incomplete names will not be accepted (e.g., do not list "Mrs. Jones" or "4 children" or "baby").
+Assign a number to each housing unit; it should correspond to the housing unit number marked on the map. - c.
+A list of all first and last names of the residents.
+Residents include persons that consider the unit their "primary place of residence."
+Per 3AAC 180.900, "primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.
+Incomplete names will not be accepted (e.g., do not list "Mrs. Jones" or "4 children" or "baby").
 If an individual has not been in the city continuously all year, the census-taker must ask additional questions about the person's usual place of residence.
 For example, a parent may list their daughter as a member of the household, but when asked about dates may state, "She is home only for the summer, because she attends the University in Anchorage."
 Or a householder may respond, "My brother just moved to town last month and he intends to remain here."
 The census-taker must gather enough information to accurately determine whether each person is a resident or a non-resident.
-See Attachment C, Table of Residence Situations to determine residency.
+See Attachment C, Table of Residence Situations to determine residency. - d.
+Name and contact information of proxy respondents who provide resident information.
+Households that are otherwise occupied but vacant on the day of enumeration must be contacted at least three times before asking a proxy respondent for the information about the household members unless all members are away for an extended period and not expected to return within the enumeration period.
+Proxy respondents are adult non-household members who have knowledge about the members of the household in question.
+Examples include neighbors, rental agents or building managers. - e.
+A subtotal on each page for the number of occupied housing units, vacant units, and residents.